nerdmed/settings-manager/README.md

-# Meteor Settings Manager
+# Settings Manager

 With this package you can easily manage settings in your application.
-It works similar to Sessions with some Hooks and a Css Manager for your templates.
+It works similar to Sessions with some Hooks and a CSS Manager for your templates.
+The reactive hooks will enable you to easily work with complex behaviours and conditonal variables.

 Contributing: